wagtail/wagtail/docs/advanced_topics/amp.md

 ## Overview

-In the next section, we will add a new URL entry that points at Wagtail's internal `serve()` view which will have the effect of rendering the whole site again under the `/amp` prefix.
+In the next section, we will add a new URL entry that points at Wagtail's internal `serve()` view.
+This will have the effect of rendering the whole site again under the `/amp` prefix.

 Then, we will add some utilities that will allow us to track whether the